jmplonka/InventorLoader/README.md

 ```

 ## Limitations
-Export will not be supported - neither to IPT nor to SAT file.
+Export will not be supported - neither IPT nor SAT/SAB or DXF.

 ### Feature Based Import